 |4 p.m.||Class ends.
 Parents and students depart.|

-Starting in 2017, fourth graders will be eligible to attend Academic Adventures in the spring session, and courses will be split by grade.
+During the spring session, which fourth graders are eligible to attend, courses will be split by grade.
 Some courses will be open to fourth and fifth graders, and some will be open to fifth and sixth graders.
 Creating two different age groups allows us to further target our courses to the exact level of academic challenge our students need, while ensuring that more TIPsters can benefit from our programs.

-Because of the timing of enrollment, fourth graders are not eligible for Academic Adventures during the fall session.
-Courses during that session will not be split by grade, so all fall courses will be open to students in fifth and sixth grade.
+Because fourth graders are not eligible for the fall Academic Adventures session, courses during that session will not be split by grade.
+Instead, all fall courses will be open to students in fifth and sixth grade.

 Overall program expectations